ThunderProCode/CS-1400-Final-Project/Readme.md

-## Online Tic-Tac-Toe (In Progress)
+# LAN Tic-Tac-Toe Game

-### This is a console online tic-tac-toe game made with .net.
+### Game Description

 - The project is a C# console-based Tic Tac Toe game with a client-server architecture.
-The game allows two players to play against each other, with one player acting as the server and the other as the client.
+The game allows two players to play against each other, with both players acting as clients that connect to a local server.

 - The server-side code includes the main functionality of the game, such as accepting connections, starting the game, receiving and processing moves from the client, and sending game data back to the client.
 The server side uses the TcpListener class to listen for incoming client connections and the NetworkStream class to read and write data.